mnewnham/ADOdb-unittest/README.md

 #### Setup
 https://adodb.org/dokuwiki/doku.php?id=project:unittests
 #### Prerequsites
-This does need [https://phpunit.org](PHPunit version 9.5+) installed and running to work
+https://phpunit.org PHPunit version 9.5+ must be installed and running for this to work